 Ujda Chaman Director Takes A Dig At Bala Makers: Are They Scared Of My Film When They've A Big Star?

 Ayushmann Khurrana's upcoming film 'Bala' revolves around the subject of premature balding.
 The film's release date was recently shifted from November 15 to November 7.
-Incidentally, Sunny Singh's 'Ujda Chaman' which deals with a similar concept, will be releasing on the next day i.e November 8.
+Incidentally, Sunny Singh's 'Ujda Chaman' which deals with a similar concept, will release the next day i.e November 8.

 The last-minute release date change of 'Bala' has not gone down well with the director of 'Ujda Chaman', Abhishek Pathak.
 While speaking with Mid-Day, he lashed out at Bala makers and threatened legal action against them.